 OU Housing and Food Services is committed to using local products.
 Local purchases account for approximately 20-25 percent of total food purchases.
-Some of Housing and Food Services’ local vendors include La Baguette (Norman), Prima Café (Oklahoma City), Mariposa Coffee Roasters (Norman), Ivy Acre Farms (Shawnee), Snider Farms (Hollis), Sweis Bakery (Oklahoma City), Earthgrains Bakery (Oklahoma City), and Daylight Donuts (Norman).
+Some of Housing and Food Services’ local vendors include La Baguette (Norman), Prima Café (Oklahoma City), Mariposa Coffee Roasters (Norman), Ivy Acre Farms (Shawnee), Snider Farms (Hollis), Sweis Bakery (Oklahoma City), Earthgrains Bakery (Oklahoma City), Daylight Donuts (Norman), and 1907 Meat Co.
 By working with the Oklahoma Department of Agriculture to identify and contract with local produce growers, OU continues to expand sustainable dining options.
 To name a few current sustainable options, OU offers the items below at many campus restaurants:

 - cage-free eggs

 As a Farm-to-Fork participant, OU's use of seasonal menus and educational materials brings awareness to area farms.
 Even the dessert station, or Sweet Shoppe, in Couch Restaurants offers locally produced desserts for the OU community.

 In addition, recent conservation initiatives at campus dining locations include: